Your Questions Answered.

 -

 I am out-of-network with insurance companies.
-If you receive out-of-network chiropractic benefits, I can provide a “superbill” for reimbursement, which sometimes covers some of this work.
+If your plan includes out-of-network chiropractic benefits, I can provide a superbill for you to submit for potential reimbursement.

 -